Thai Pad See Ew (Stir-Fried Noodles) is often referred to as “Street” food in Thailand, as it is found in many of the open food markets.

 Try to get the Noodles to the bottom of the Wok or skillet.
 Use a Metal Spatula to carefully lift the Noodles and turn them.
 It’s great if they get a little char, as that adds good flavor.
 Remember to scape the bottom of the Wok or skillet and loosen up the brown bits.

 Be very gentle with the Noodles, so you don’t end up with a blob of curled up Noodles.
-Carefully, try to separate them and turn them over, as you stir fry.
+Carefully, trying to separate them and turn them over, as you stir-fry.
 You can see the Rice Flake Noodles are now nice and soft and the sauce has infused into them and they have begun to caramelize.

-Crack one egg into the space you have made in the Wok or skillet and let it sit a few seconds, until the white part of the egg is starting to cook.
+Crack one egg onto space you have made in the Wok or skillet and let it sit a few seconds until the white part of the egg is starting to cook.
 Then break the yolk with your spatula in a circular fashion and twirl it just a bit.